jupyter-xeus/xeus/docs/source/kernel_implementation.rst

    :dedent: 4
    :lines: 82-100

-The result and arguments of the inspection request are described in the inspect_request_ documentation.
+The result and arguments of the inspection request are described in the inspect_request_ documentation and the create_inspect_reply_ might be useful to create a reply within specifications.

 Code Completeness
 ~~~~~~~~~~~~~~~~~